 Are you looking for binoculars that are specifically designed for bird watching?
-The following guide talks about what to look for when picking out a pair of binoculars and some of the features that top notch bird watching binoculars have.
-We’ve also included our Top 5 Bird Watching Binoculars for 2016.
+The following guide talks about what to look for when picking out a pair of binoculars and some of the features that top-notch bird watching binoculars have.
+We’ve also included our Top 3 Bird Watching Binoculars for 2023.
+(Note that these selected models are also suitable for wildlife and nature viewing, travel or general use).

 What Do the Numbers Mean?

 Binoculars are always represented by two numbers.
-The first number being the magnification, also referred to as the power or zoom, and the second number being the lens size.
-8×42 for example means 8x magnification and 42mm lenses.
+The first number is the magnification, also referred to as the power or zoom, and the second number is the lens size.
+10×42 binoculars, for example, means 10x magnification and 42mm lenses.

 The Ideal Magnification for Birding Binoculars

-Any pair of binoculars that you buy should have a powerful zoom feature, after all you want to get close to the subject in order to get a better view.
+Any pair of binoculars that you buy should have a powerful zoom feature, after all, you want to get close to the subject to get a better view.
 This is the number one reason for buying a pair of binoculars.
-As a result, a majority of people make the assumption that they should purchase binoculars that have the highest magnification.
+As a result, a majority of people makes the assumption that they should purchase binoculars that have the highest magnification.

 Big Does Not Make it the Best